stpnwf/ZestyTheme/README.md

 Disclaimer:

  Theme has only been tested at 1080p (16:9), on both the app and the web interface.
 So it _may_ look broken on 720p, 2K and 4K screens or different screen ratios.
+Please report any issues.

  I don't use the Live TV feature and neither Music Videos, so theme may look broken there.
 Not opposed to theming it, but hard to since I don't use it...